 If you don't have money to just book a ticket and go, then some planning is required.
 Set up a separate savings account (most banks let you do this for free) or a jar in the kitchen and put $10 in there right now!
 Decide on a sum you will put in there from every paycheck and do it as soon as you get it, and add loose change or extra funds when/if you have it.
 Now you're actively working towards your goal and you'll know around what time you'll have saved up enough money for it!

-Related article: Top 10 things on how to travel with anxiety!
+Related article: Top 10 tips on how to travel with anxiety!

 5. Think of how you want to remember this moment